 Look for a partner that has no interest in using its access to trust creators and beneficiaries as a prospecting channel.
-A good t may or may not support an in-house wealth management operation, but it will definitely refuse to interfere with existing outside advisory relationships.
+A good choice may or may not support an in-house wealth management operation, but it will definitely refuse to interfere with existing outside advisory relationships.

 While certain states require full disclosure to beneficiaries, a reputable corporate trustee will do all that it can to retain the trust’s privacy.
 But that process takes time.
 The important thing now is getting that trust into a safe, comfortable place with all the amenities.

 When the client decides they want a full-time corporate trustee, the financial advisor continues to manage the trust assets, and the advisor-friendly trust company does the trust administration.
-A win-win.